roop/citron/docs/generating-the-parser.md

 The Citron source code is just three files:

- 1. **`citron.c`**: The Citron parser generator in C. This contains the code to generates a parser class in Swift that implements the `CitronParser` protocol.
+ 1. **`citron.c`**: The Citron parser generator in C. This contains the code to generate a parser class in Swift that implements the `CitronParser` protocol.

  2. **`CitronParser.swift`**: This file defines the `CitronParser`